bcervantesalvarez/bcervantesalvarez/README.md

 - 👋 Hi, I’m @bcervantesalvarez
 - 👀 I’m interested in becoming a Data Scientist
 - 🌱 I’m currently learning Data Science and Statistics
-- 😲 I’m looking to collaborate on solving real world problems using statistics and machine learning techniques
+- 😲 Eventually, I want collaborate on solving real world problems using statistics and machine learning techniques
 - 📫 How to reach me: briancervantesalvarez@gmail.com

 <!---